ManuNeuro/cortana/README.md

 ## API key

-You need to create a file `api_key.py` inside which you have `secret_key` with the API provided in your openIA account.
+You need to provide the API key delivered in your openIA account.
+You will be prompted to do so directly in the interface of the app, and then the key is going to be encrypted before it's saved.

 ## Video presentation